Kazakhstan country brief

 Like Australia, Kazakhstan had nuclear weapons tested in its territory (home to the infamous Semipalatinsk Test Site), and takes an active approach to nuclear disarmament and non-proliferation.
 Kazakhstan is a party to the Nuclear Non-Proliferation Treaty (NPT), the Comprehensive Test Ban Treaty (CTBT) and the Central Asian Nuclear Weapon Free Zone (CANWFZ).
 Kazakhstan ratified the International Convention on the suppression of Acts of Nuclear Terrorism on 14 May 2008 and is an active partner nation in the Global Initiative to Combat Nuclear Terrorism.

 Kazakhstan’s economy has performed strongly over the last decade, powered by booming energy and mineral exports, and facilitated by some economic reform, foreign investment and (mostly) good harvests.
 According to the International Monetary Fund (IMF), Kazakhstan sustained an average annual GDP growth of 9.7 per cent per annum from 2001 to 2007.
 This slowed during the Global Financial Crisis to only 1.2 per cent in 2009.
-A strong recovery saw the IMF report growth of 7.5 per cent in 2011 and forecast growth of 5.9 per cent in 2012.
-Kazakhstan’s nominal GDP per capita of US$10,694 for 2011, far exceeds that of its Central Asian neighbours and is comparable to Russia’s.
+A strong recovery saw the IMF report growth of 7.5 per cent in 2011, 5.1 per cent in 2012 and 5 per cent in 2013.
+Kazakhstan’s nominal GDP per capita of US$14,100 for 2013, far exceeds that of its Central Asian neighbours and is comparable to Russia’s.

 For historical and geographic reasons, including its natural resources, Kazakhstan’s economy is closely tied to that of Russia, which remains its largest import partner.
 Russia continues to lease some 6,000 sq. km of Kazakh territory around the Baikonur Cosmodrome space facility, where Sputnik I was launched in 1957.
 The cosmodrome is in active use and its lease has been extended to 2050.
 Kazakhstan, however, is also becoming closely integrated with China, which became its largest export partner in 2011.